Hedonic Utilitarianism

 We cannot observe or measure qualia.
 We can theorize about the causes of pain and pleasure, and their effects on behavior.
 We can use that theory to estimate hedonic utility and/or predict the effects of action on hedonic utility.
 But there are many problems with that.

-If we use observable behavior as a measure of hedonic effects, then emotionally expressive individuals would have greater moral significance than stoic individuals.
-That would incentivize squeaky wheels, making observable behavior a less accurate measure of emotional states.
-(See Goodhart’s Law.)
+If we use observable behavior as a measure of hedonic effects, then emotionally expressive individuals will have greater moral significance than stoic individuals.
+This would incentivize squeaky wheels, making observable behavior a less accurate measure of emotional states.

 How could we estimate hedonic utility for other species?
 We don’t even know what types of life are sentient.
 Can we define sentience for organisms with different brains?
 Birds seem to be sentient, but their brains are different from mammalian brains.
 Fish are more different.
 What about an octopus?
 Could insects be sentient?